- Jamii: Uncategorised

 About The Foundation

-The Foundation for Civil Society (FCS) is an independent Tanzanian not-for-profit organisation that provides grants and other capacity building services to civil society organisations in Tanzania.
-The FCS was registered as a legal entity in September 2002 and started its operations as an independent organisation in January 2003.
+The Foundation for Civil Society (FCS) is an independent Tanzania not-for –Profit Development Organization that provides grants and Capacity building services to Tanzania based Civil Society Organizations (CSOs).
+FCS was registered as legal entity in September 2002 and started its operations in January 2003.
+It is one of the most prominent and credible civil society institutions in Africa and the largest main sources of finding for Tanzania CSOs.

 - Jamii: Uncategorised